sverweij/dependency-cruiser/README.md

   we wrote ourselves (in `src`, `bin` and `lib`)
 - modules with the pattern `no-deps-at-all-plz` in their name can't have dependencies to any module.
-- modules with the pattern `no-external-deps-plz` can't have dependencies to stuff in `node_modules`.
+- modules with the pattern `externalDependencyLess\.js` can't have dependencies to stuff in `node_modules`.